College Fair Basics for Admissions Alumni Volunteers

 - Please refrain from saying SUNY Binghamton, SUNY-B, Harpur College or Bing.
 And yes, it's Binghamton, not Binghampton.

 - Focus your discussions, personal and professional stories and points on Binghamton University’s three key messages:

 1. Academic Excellence: Binghamton University is a top-U.S. public university with more accolades than any other public university in New York state.
 With more than 130 undergraduate academic programs, our academics are as diverse as our student body.
 Binghamton is a dynamic leader in higher education, driven to set the standards of academic excellence for public universities in the U.S.

 2. National Reputation: Binghamton University continues to garner national distinction by the top college guide books, magazines and research institutes.
 Here are just a few of those accolades:

 "The premier public in the Northeast." -- Fiske Guide to Colleges

 Highest "green rating" score for campus environmentally related policies, practices and academic offerings (Princeton Review, 2012)

-3. Value: As one of the nation’s best public universities, Binghamton provides you with an excellent education and – because it’s public – a price that says value.
+.3.
+Value: As one of the nation’s best public universities, Binghamton provides students with an excellent education and – because it’s public – a price that says tremendous value.